edibotopic/edibotopic-website/content/diary/_index.md

 High-protein drinks are modified to reduce mouth coating, so that they mimic the texture of low-protein drinks.

 Low-fat foods are modified to enhance their texture, so that they mimic higher fat foods.

+Stevia is one of many sugar mimetics.
+Microparticulation of protein and oleogelation are just two methods for making fat mimetics.
+These mimetics make it easier to make foods that mimic other foods.

 # Previous